poetix/bentham/README.md

 To force deletion of DynamoDB tables and RDS instances, add the `--dbDeletion Delete` option when running `sls deploy` and `sls remove`

+### Frontend

+Frontend build expects the `ICARUS_STAGE` environment variable to decise which lambda stage to use (no `--stage` command line parameter) there.
+The default lambda stage is `dev`.

+Frontend is a separate Node project in the `./client` subdirectory.

+#### Localhost development

+- (from `./client` subdir): `npm run dev`

+Runs a Node instance on localhost serving the application and reloading dynamically.

+Localhost frontend still uses deployed Lambdas, so don't forget specifying `ICARUS_STAGE` (or using the default `dev` stage).

+#### Deployment

+1. Build the application: (from `./client`) `npm run build`
+2. Deploy on S3: (from main directory) `sls client deploy`

+Note that the build runs from the client subdir, while the deploy runs from the main subdir!

+**TODO Set S3 routing and create CloudFront distribution for SSL**

 ## CI/CD